Dr Matt J Dunn

 - 2015: LV Prasad Eye Institute (Hyderabad, India) – "Visual perception in infantile nystagmus"

-- 2015: UC Berkeley (California, US) – "Visual perception in infantile nystagmus"
+- 2015: University of California (Berkeley, California, US) – "Visual perception in infantile nystagmus"

-- 2015: University of Houston (Texas, US) – "Visual perception in infantile nystagmus"
+- 2015: University of Houston (Houston, Texas, US) – "Visual perception in infantile nystagmus"

 - 2015: Orthoptics Decoded (Madurai, India) – "Orthoptic treatments for nystagmus" (session moderator) / "Supranuclear gaze palsies"

-- 2015: Nystagmus Network International Research Workshop (New Orleans, Louisiana) – "Visual timing in infantile nystagmus"
+- 2015: Nystagmus Network International Research Workshop (New Orleans, Louisiana, US) – "Visual timing in infantile nystagmus"

-- 2015: ARVO Annual Meeting (Denver, Colorado) – "Visual processing in infantile nystagmus is not slow"
+- 2015: ARVO Annual Meeting (Denver, Colorado, US) – "Visual processing in infantile nystagmus is not slow"

 - 2013: Nystagmus Network International Research Workshop (Abingdon, UK) – "Appropriate measures of visual performance in infantile nystagmus: Acuity is not enough"